itspkannan/itspkannan.github.io/README.md

 ## 🛠️ Personal Projects

+### ☁️ AWS Microservices Lab – Local AWS Prototyping with Spring Boot & LocalStack

+A modular, developer-friendly lab for building and testing AWS microservices **locally** using **Spring Boot**, **Terraform**, and **LocalStack**.
+Simulates real AWS services like messaging, storage, and config management—ideal for fast iteration and testing.

+* 📬 Asynchronous messaging with **SNS → SQS** for event-driven flows
+* 🗂️ File handling with **S3**, and runtime configuration using **SSM Parameter Store**
+* 🔐 Simulated **IAM-based access control** for service-to-service auth workflows
+* 🧪 Uses `LocalStack` to mock AWS services, with Docker Compose for orchestration
+* 🛠️ Infra as code via **Terraform** for reproducible setup
+* 🧰 Includes REST APIs (e.g. `POST /api/orders`) and example curl scripts to test flows
+* 📁 Structured as a Gradle-based monorepo with shared libraries and clear service boundaries

+[View on GitHub](https://github.com/itspkannan/aws-microservices-workshop-localstack) for code, infra scripts, and API examples.

 ### 🔐 Open Policy Agent(OPA) Workshop – Rest API Authorization using OPA

 Built a modular proof-of-concept workshop demonstrating Open Policy Agent (OPA) integration in modern microservices architectures: